WUPPDR administers housing and rental programs throughout its six-county region to improve quality of existing rental and homeowner-occupied units.

 Rental Rehabilitation Program

-As of November 2013, WUPPDR is administering a grant for the Village of Calumet in order to redevelop a historic school building into rental housing units.
-Building owners are the direct beneficiaries of the program, but ultimately the program endeavors to improve rental housing stock in a targeted area of the region.
-For more information, contact Amy Spahn at this link or 800.562.7614 ext.
-317.
+WUPPDR is currently administering a rental rehabilitation project that created two new units upstairs of a business in the City of Houghton.
+WUPPDR also recently administered a conversion of a historic school building in Calumet into apartments.
+Building owners are the direct beneficiaries of this program, but ultimately the program endeavors to improve rental housing stock in targeted areas of the region.
+For more information, contact MaryEllen Hyttinen at this link or at 800.562.7614 ext.
+310.

 This component of the Housing and Urban Development Act of 1968 is a requirement of the United States Department of Housing and Urban Development (HUD) that intends to provide employment and other economic opportunities to low- and very low-income persons through the benefit of HUD housing assistance or assisted projects.
 This is accomplished by requiring contractors to attempt to hire low-income residents to fill new positions related to publicly funded housing construction projects.